makortel/test-project/README.md

   * I'm not fully sure of the usefulness, but sometimes the review can take a lot of time
 * Done: work done

+## Repository

+Even though using a project board directly in [cms-sw/cmssw](https://github.com/cms-sw/cmssw/) would minimize duplication of issues, I'm thinking a separate repository (e.g. `cms-sw/cms-framework`) instead because
+* I imagine we want different privileges for users for this repo
+* I want to be able to assign people directly to issues without going through cms-bot
+* I want to use different set of labels than in [cms-sw/cmssw](https://github.com/cms-sw/cmssw/)
+* I'm concerned that "polluting" [cms-sw/cmssw](https://github.com/cms-sw/cmssw/issues) with our task issues would create confusion there

 ## Workflow

+This section only sketches a few development use cases.

 ### Meeting